yuenalaw/languageappreport/main.typ

   ],
 )<projectplan>

 The initial project plan seen in a GANTT chart (see @projectplan).
-As shown, there is a lot of lee-way to allow for project flexibility.
+As shown, there is a lot of leeway to allow for project flexibility.
 This is because the app is planned to evolve depending on user feedback during the building process.
 As you will find discussed below in the design and implementation sections, the project has diverted from the initial plan and has extended to contain many more features than what was initially expected.

 The reason why weeks 1-8 were blank were because these weeks were used to understand the problem space and get familiar with Flask and Flutter.

 You can read the progress log in Appendix @progress.

 #pagebreak()

+= Ethics

+Since this project involves the use of YouTube content it is important to be aware of YouTube's developer policies.

+Regarding YouTube’s developer policies @youtubepolicies it is important to consider both ethical and legal aspects, including copyright issues.
+I will ensure that:
++ Content queried from YouTube is used only for language learning purposes, and the app will not misuse the content in any way.
++ Content queried from YouTube will be explicitly stated, as the video will be embedded into the app.
++ To protect the rights of content creators, the app will clearly credit the original creators of the video.
++ Videos will stop being shown if a content creator does not want their video shown on the app.
++ My app will transform the copyrighted material by incorporating it into a language learning context.
++ My app will not allow videos to be downloaded or be temporarily stored.
+The video will be transformed into transcripts designed just for language learning.
++ My app will only use publicly available content through the YouTube API.

+This project will also require surveys and interviews from participants.
+Surveys will be conducted on Qualtrics and only accessible to students within the University of St Andrews.
+Every participant involved will be given a consent form to fill out as well as a Participant Information sheet, which will describe how their data will be used and for what purposes.
+This data will be anonymised and deleted after the project submission date.

+The signed ethical approval document can also be seen in the Appendix (@ethicsapproval).

+#pagebreak()

 = Context survey

 It has been argued that languages did not necessarily evolve from speech, but from the innate human instinct of communication.
 At first, humans did not have words, but they expressed themselves with body gestures and hand movements.
 As they innovated, creating fire and inventing tools, only then did they begin to communicate with their mouths, and thus along came the need for words @OEL.
 Language therefore emerged from mimicking others, which we can see from studying the brains of monkeys; the same areas of their brains light up when watching another monkey perform a set of grasping movements @MMN.
 Interestingly, the brain region for monkeys mimicking each other is the same brain region that lights up for human language.

 What we can distil from this research is that we learn languages from copying and observing each other.
 By just observing another’s movements, our own brain can help us infer their goals and intentions.
 This therefore gives us meaning behind their movements.
 If we relate this to language, by listening to a lot of content in that language and watching their body movements, we can unconsciously infer the meaning of the words.

-A video on language learning @HTL utilises this to summarize Language learning into four principles:
+A video summarizes language learning into four principles @HTL:

 1. Seek relevance
 2. Obtain the content’s basic meaning